Steveb-p/stunning-waddle/readme.md

 For those long running processes there should exist a memory check and shutdown procedure.
 PHP memory limits would simply kill the process, which would cause our load balancing to lose some requests.
-Disabling memory limits would make potential memory leaks a lot harded to notice.
+Disabling memory limits would make potential memory leaks a lot harder to notice.
 Ideally shutdown procedure should allow in-memory requests to be handled while no longer accepting new requests.
 Running it as PHP-FPM instead would remedy this, but at the same time introduce multiple spawned processes for each request (even for static content).